 I've been meaning to make this video/post for a long time but I kept putting it off because it's probably the most polarizing subject in the photography world.
 Is microstock, and now free stock photography, ruining the industry?
 Is Fstoppers promoting this?

 If I need a quick image for something that I don't already have a shot of, I often will head to Unsplash.
-All the images were uploaded by photographers with the intention of being used, so why deprive them?
+All the images were uploaded by photographers from the Unsplash community with the intention of being used copyright free.

 Stock photography is not for everyone, but it really can be a financially viable option for some of those photos you have just sitting on a hard drive at home.
 Realistically, unless you are already making thousands upon thousands of dollars from the images you've been creating, stock photography might just be the thing for you.